 Brooks, Pierce, McLendon, Humphrey & Leonard, LLP, is dedicated to fostering a diverse and inclusive environment within our Firm, the communities in which we practice, and the legal profession as a whole.
 We are committed to increasing opportunities for Attorneys of Color to pursue long-term careers with the Firm.
 We are proud to announce the 2021 Chief Justice Henry E. Frye – Brooks Pierce Diversity Summer Fellowship, honoring our colleague, a groundbreaking jurist and leader in the North Carolina bar.

-The Frye Fellowship will be awarded to a Student of Color (a member of one of the underrepresented racial/ethnic groups set forth by the Equal Employment Opportunity Commission) in a full-time JD program at an ABA-accredited law school.
+The Frye Fellowship will be awarded to a Student of Color (a member of one of the underrepresented racial/ethnic groups set forth by the Equal Employment Opportunity Commission) in a full-time JD program for 2021 (Class of 2023, with expected graduation in 2023) at an ABA-accredited law school.
 Applicants should be planning to practice law in North Carolina.

 Candidates for the Frye Fellowship will be considered based upon a variety of factors, including academic excellence, professional accomplishment, intellectual curiosity, independence and self-reliance, entrepreneurial and innovative spirit, resilience and ability to overcome adversity, dedication to community service, and commitment to North Carolina.

-VIA EMAIL: Submit a cover letter, resume, transcript and legal writing sample (8+ pages) to: Gail E. Cutter, Director of Recruiting and Professional Development, email@example.com.
+VIA EMAIL: Submit a cover letter, resume, transcript and legal writing sample (8+ pages) to: Katie LeMere, Recruiting Coordinator, email@example.com.
 Please attach your materials in pdf form and kindly provide your preferred email address and telephone number.
 If your fall 1L grades are not available, please indicate when you expect to receive them; email them as soon as they are available.